IBM-Bluemix-Docs/mass-data-migration/connect-network-share.md

 ### Mounting the NFS share by using a Unix system
 {: #mount-nfs-share}

-You can connect to the NFS share by using the {{site.data.keyword.mdms_short}} device user interface.
+You can connect to the NFS share on a Unix-based system by using the {{site.data.keyword.mdms_short}} device user interface.

 To mount the network share: